Hither Hills State Park Trails: Greater New York City

 cartop launch.
 No boat rentals are available.

 Wharton State Forest is the largest single tract of land within the New Jersey State Park System.
-Throughout Wharton there are hundreds of miles of unpaved roads and trails for mountain biking, hiking and horseback riding and some of New Jersey's most pristine rivers, lakes and ponds for canoeing and wildlife viewing.
+Throughout Wharton there are hundreds of miles of unpaved roads and trails for mountain biking, hiking and horseback riding.
+You'll also discover some of New Jersey's most pristine rivers, lakes and ponds ideal for canoeing and wildlife viewing.
 The Lower Atsion River, a tributary of the Mullica River, has been designated a Wild and Scenic River under the New Jersey Wild and Scenic Rivers Act.

 Located in the Western section of Wharton State Forest there is a public recreation area with a beach and swimming at Lake Atsion, across from the Atsion Family Campground.
 Besides the beautiful wooded fully developed Atsion Campground, facilities include several cabins located along the northern shore of the lake, bath houses, hot showers, lake swimming, picnic facilities with grills, a playground and nature trails.
 Bathing is permitted from Memorial Day until Labor Day with lifeguards on duty (fee).